UCLALibrary/ansible_uclalib_role_handle/README.md

 ## What do you get when this role is done?

 This role installs a stock Handle service (version number is specified via a variable, see below).
 The [DSpace Remote Handle Resolver](https://github.com/DSpace/Remote-Handle-Resolver) plugin is installed and configured.
-It is left up to you to run the final configuration steps (see the README.txt file in ```/usr/local/handle```) and to forward the sitebndl.zip file produced by the installation script to CNRI.
+It is left up to you to run the final configuration steps (see the README.txt file in `/usr/local/handle`) and to forward the sitebndl.zip file produced by the installation script to CNRI.

+## Conventions

+In most of the documentation linked above, the following path is referenced:

+`/hs/svr_1`

+For the handle server installed by this role, this path is equivalent to:

+`/usr/local/handle/config`

 ## Variables